i2p/i2p.www/i2p2www/spec/proposals/149-b32-encrypted-ls2.rst

 Issues
 ======

-- Is a checksum required?
-If we don't have a checksum, we still must xor the leading bytes with something to randomize the b32 chars.
 - Any secret, private key, or public key longer than 32 bytes would exceed the DNS max label length of 63 chars.
-Browsers probably do not care?
+Browsers probably do not care.
-- Encoding the secret may be bad for security, and the b33 will change if the secret does.
-  The URL may leak in headers and cause issues.
-- Encoding the private key is very bad for security, and the b33 will change if the key does.
-  The URL may leak in headers and cause issues.

 Migration